UPDATED - at bottom of page...

 What have I learnt about my experience?
 Too much to even mention.
 I have realised the difficulites and frustration faced when having a chronic health problem; I have learnt that illnesses where you "look fine" are incredibly difficult to cope with as people think you "are fine".
 Inner ear dizziness is a very strange symptom - firstly you have the fact that most people think of dizziness as lightheadiness or faintness where as inner ear dizziness could not be any further from this description.
 Secondly it is just too tricky for people to see dizziness in someone else - they can't.
 Thirdly, the majority of people think I have "spells" of dizziness and they have no idea it is there constantly and has been all this time.

-So, I think I find some of my mental exhaustion stems from people not being able to understand how I feel.
+So, I think I find some of my mental exhaustion stemmed from people not being able to understand how I felt.
 Of course when you look fine and can also function well (or appear to) on most days, simply carrying on as normal when you couldn't feel further from normal, is excruciatingly draining.

 I have learned to be more compassionate - I realised that because I look and sound fine, sometimes people can only relate to what they see or what they've gone through themselves, or what they THINK they know.
 I have so much more patience and tolerance for other people and their limitations and faults because of MY experience with this.
 You just never know what someone else is going through.